 Animal farming is also a great vector of deforestation.
 One third of the Earth’s total habitable land is used for animal farming/feeding and at the current pace could make all of our forests disappear by 2050.

-As the climate crisis worsens, food based diseases rise, and our collective health continues to diminish, vegan living will not only benefit the planet and animals, but ourselves as well.
+As the climate crisis worsens, food based diseases rise, and our collective health continues to diminish, going vegan will not only benefit the planet and animals, but ourselves as well.

 How To Get Started with Vegan Living

 No one said transitioning to a vegan lifestyle was easy.
 We live in a society that is still deeply rooted in the oppression and exploitation of animals.
 However, uprooting oppression and exploitation in favor of freedom and compassion is always worth it.
 And, after all, societal change is but the accumulation of individual changes!

 Going vegan means completely changing your diet and consumption habits in a way that can be efficient and manageable in the long term.
 However, it can be much simpler if you follow these easy steps.

 First, identify your reasons for becoming vegan.
 Always going back to the initial reasons you decided to go vegan will help you stay the course!

 Educate yourself.
 Read articles about veganism.
 Watch documentaries on Netflix like The Game Changers (for plant-based strength), Cowspiracy (for the benefits of veganism for the environment), Seaspiracy (for the devastating environmental impact caused by the fishing industry) and many others that can support you in making this important lifestyle decision.